AUAP/AP2018/all_miniex/mini_ex2.md

 - What is fun?
 To what extend your program addresses Goriunova's noton of fun?
 You need to at least use her text and reflect upon what does it means by "Fun in computing as a mode of thinking, making, experiencing is about a mode of reasoning" (p.4)
 5. Provide peer-feedback to 2 of your classmates on their works by creating "issues" on his/her github corresponding repository.
 Write with the issue title "Feedback on mini_ex(?) by (YOUR FULL NAME)"

+NB!: Feel Free to explore and experiment more syntax.

 **What is peer-feedback?**
 1. First you describe what is the work, what are the elements in the work? like what you have seen, what you have experienced and what syntax he/she has used.
 2. What is the emphasis?
 What does the work express?
 What does this work say or mean to you?
 How would you interpretate the work?